elusivecodes/fQuery/README.md

 **Set Attribute**

-Set attributes for each element.
+Set attributes for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `attribute` is a string indicating the attribute value to set.
 - `value` is the value you want to set the attribute to.